Why HR is Going Agile in 2023

 I like to use the Comparative HR Agility Assessment to get a holistic view of the potential of HR agility around culture, talent, engagement, and flow, as well as the organizational and HR foundation.

 At this point, it’s time to dive into the Agile HR transformation itself.
-We typically approach this by starting with exploration sessions to determine the why behind the transformation, so that we can map out the best approach and timeline.
+We tend to approach this by starting with exploration sessions to determine the why behind the transformation and how to best approach it.

 Then launch the core transformation team over the course of a series of workshops aimed at laying the foundations for a successful Agile HR transformation in an engaging and impactful way.
 This crucial time combines training and team building for the new Agile HR team while also geared towards delivering their first results using this new way of working.